Shyvana Build Guide by madalin120988

 The Bloodthrister instead of Zeke's Harbinger, if you think you can live without the 20% ATS bonus and the 250 health(personally, I would think it's a fair trade).

 Enemy team heavy on AD:

 Just switch Mercury's Treads with Ninja Tabi and Wit's End with ANY attack speed item you can think of.
-Anything from Phantom Dancer to Nashor's Tooth can work(except maybe Zeke's Herald).
+Anything from Phantom Dancer to Nashor's Tooth can work(except maybe Zeke's Harbinger).
 I would recommend getting The Black Cleaver, because it would solve this build's AD problem and the on-hit armor reduction effect is awesome.
 Of course, if you feel you need more armor get Madred's Bloodrazor.